edwardmalupenga/C-Basics-Week1/README.md

-# C-Basics-Week

-My first assignment.

-## Online Banking GUI
+# Online Banking System GUI

+A Tkinter-based desktop application that simulates a simple online banking system.

 This project is a Tkinter-based desktop application that simulates a simple online banking system.
 It supports account registration, login, deposits, withdrawals, transfers, and password changes.